Connecting An Xbox 360 Slim Hard Drive To Your PC

-My Xbox slim started behaving strangely the other day.
+My Xbox 360 slim started behaving strangely the other day.
 I’d just bought some new games and was going through the process of installing them to the HD.
-Half way through the uninstall the Xbox crashed and I was back at the profile select screen.
+Half way through the install the Xbox crashed and I was back at the profile select screen.

 I deleted the half installed game files and tried again.
 It still crashed and I was back at the profile select screen.
 This time selecting my profile would cause the Xbox to reset.
 I tried a different profile and it reset.
 Even accessing the system menus without selecting a profile would cause it to reset 🙁 As soon as there was HD access the Xbox would die.